 29. Key Person(s).

-A. If both parties have designated that certain individual(s) are essential to the services offered, the parties agree that should such individual(s) leave their employment during the term of this Contract for whatever reason, the State shall have the right to terminate this Contract upon thirty (30) days’ prior written notice.
+A. If both parties have designated that certain individual(s) are essential to the services offered, the parties agree that should such individual(s) leave their employment during the term of this Contract for whatever reason, the Contractor will work with the State to identify a replacement of similar expertise for such individual(s) within thirty (30) days of the individual(s) leaving employment.

 B. In the event that the Contractor is an individual, that individual shall be considered a key person and, as such, essential to this Contract.
 Substitution of another for the Contractor shall not be permitted without express written consent of the State.